 Sift together the flour, baking powder, baking soda, salt and cinnamon into a bowl.

-In a separate bowl, whisk the sugars, oil, eggs and vanilla until blended.
+In a separate bowl, whisk the sugars, oil and eggs until blended.
 Add the flour mixture and whisk until incorporated.
 Stir in the carrots.
 Scrape the batter into the pan and bake for 30 to 40 minutes or until a toothpick inserted in the center of the cake comes out with a few moist crumbs attached.

 Remove from oven and let cool slightly in the pan before turning it out onto a rack to cool completely.